What happens when you combine Acceptable Targets and the classic fascination tourists have with foreign currency? This trope, of course.

 Jokes about the worthlessness of Ruritanian currency are a comedy staple.
 Sadly, with the advent of the Euro and the retirement of the Italian lira, some favorite targets have gone.
 Other currencies lost include the Belgian Franc and the Slovene tolar.

 Fortunately for comedians, there are always more countries competing to have the most absurd exchange rates.
-Or the biggest number of zeroes after that first 1.
+Or the highest number of zeroes after that first 1.

 However, jokes where a small amount of American currency makes a tourist one of the wealthiest people in the country are a serious case of Artistic License – Economics.

-In Axis Powers Hetalia, Germany is in a lot of debt to France and all his money is worthless.
+- In Hetalia: Axis Powers, Germany is in a lot of debt to France and all his money is worthless.
 So Germany gets Italy to make cuckoo clocks for him, and pays him to do so.
 Italy is thrilled to receive all this money, even though he knows it's worth less than the paper it's printed on.